loopbackio/loopback.io/pages/en/lb3/HasManyThrough-relations.md

   ...
 ```

-You will execute two more lb relations for the belongsTo relation
+Then, in the Physician/Patient/Appointment example, you would run the lb relation command twice to create the belongsTo relations:

 ```
 lb relation